An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks

 However, for most datasets, wDBA had disappointing results.
 The primary reason for this is due to wDBA not creating diverse enough results.
-In the evaluation, we used the ASD due to Forestier et al.~\cite{Forestier_2017} found it the most competitive.
-This weighting weights the nearest neighbors of the reference pattern more than farther away patterns.
+In the evaluation, we used the ASD because Forestier et al.~\cite{Forestier_2017} found it the most competitive weighting method.
+The ASD weights the nearest neighbors of the reference pattern more than farther away patterns.
 Due to this, as shown in Fig.~\ref{fig:mds}~(j), the new patterns generated from wDBA were not significantly different from the existing patterns in the dataset.
 Although, it should be noted that this could be an issue with the ASD weighting scheme.
-It is possible a different weighting could produce better results.

 As for SPAWNER, RGW, and DGW, there were mixed results.
 In some models and some datasets, they performed better than other augmentation methods and on others, they performed worse.
 Notably, DGW had the most performance increase compared to no augmentation out of all of the pattern mixing methods and the highest average rank on BLSTM compared to all augmentation methods (Table~\ref{tab:recommendation}).
 As mentioned before, the downside of DGW is that it is also the slowest algorithm of all the data augmentation methods used for the comparative evaluations.
 For datasets with many long time series, such as HandOutlines, StarLightCurves, and NonInvasiveFetalECGThorax1/2, this could mean many orders of magnitude longer than the simple transformations.